apache/mahout/examples/src/main/java/org/apache/mahout/clustering/display/README.txt

   * DisplayFuzzyKMeans - uses Fuzzy k-Means clustering
   * DisplayMeanShift - uses MeanShift clustering

-  * NOTE: some of these programs display the sample points and then superimposes all of the clusters from each iteration.
-The last iteration's clusters are in bold red and the previous several are colored (orange, yellow, green, blue, magenta) in order after which all earlier clusters are in light grey.
+  * NOTE: some of these programs display the sample points and then superimpose all of the clusters from each iteration.
+The last iteration's clusters are in bold red and the previous several are colored (orange, yellow, green, blue, violet) in order after which all earlier clusters are in light grey.
 This helps to visualize how the clusters converge upon a solution over multiple iterations.
   * NOTE: by changing the parameter values (k, ALPHA_0, numIterations) and the display SIGNIFICANCE